learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 So, before you start using services from a cloud provider, you could do three things:

-1. Collect all the managed serviced that you wish to use into a list.
+1. Collect all the managed services that you wish to use into a list.
 1. Create a Kubernetes object for each item in that list.
 1. Create a component that can map custom Kubernetes objects to the cloud provider managed services.